 An integrated course in algebra and trigonometry.
 Topics include a rapid review of elementary algebra, functions and graphs, exponents and radicals, inequalities, algebraic fractions, right triangle trigonometry and trigonometry of the general angle, vectors, oblique triangles, complex numbers and their operations, exponential and logarithmic functions, determinants and matrices, and trigonometric identities.

-Prerequisite: DSM 0813, or equivalent skills and two high school credits in algebra
+Prerequisite: DSM 0813, or equivalent skills and two high school credits in algebra of algebraic and transcendental functions and applications.

-MAT 1150 BASIC CALCULUS
+MAT 1150 BASIC CALCULUS 3 Credits